btwhelena/Swift-Challenge/README.md

 Kitchen Assistant is a CLI application designed to help people weigh food for a recipe, without needing a scale.

-The application works in a simple way and has the main ingredients used in recipes, such as wheat flour, sugar, etc. Measuring types include teacups, tablespoons, and teaspoons.
+The application works in a simple way and has the main ingredients used in recipes, such as wheat flour, sugar, etc. Measurements include teacups, tablespoons, and teaspoons.

 This application was built for the **Apple Developer Academy - IFCE** Swift Challenge, using **Challenge Based Learning** (CBL) framework.